JShad30/solar-system-quiz/README.md

 #### Leaderboard

 If the user clicks on this link, they will be able to see the usernames and the scores of the previous users.
 They will be able to search the list and see where they stand.
-This page also carries a link back to the home page.
+This page also carries a link back to the solar system info where they can learn more or choose to go back to the home page.

 ## Features